 You can create this homemade dinner favorite without all the carbs.
 Here are the simple ingredients for the best gluten-free cheese biscuits ever:

-- Sour cream – use a lactose-free variety for low-FODMAP
+- Sour cream – full fat is best.
+Consider using a lactose-free variety for low-FODMAP.

-- Butter (I like to use grass-fed) – this is included in the batter and more to melt and brush the tops
+- Butter (I like to use grass-fed) – buttery biscuits!!
+Used in the batter and more to melt and brush the tops.

-- Herbs of choice (not pictured) – these add a ton of flavor.
-I used chives because cheddar chive biscuits are phenomenally good.
+- Herbs of choice (optional - not pictured) – adds so much flavor.
+I used chives because cheddar cheese chive biscuits are phenomenally good.
+And I sprinkle with a pinch of parsley before popping them in the oven.

 Is almond flour a low-FODMAP flour?